 Why We Chose it: SnapCap offers short-term business loans with low credit score requirements, fast approvals, and seamless application processes.

 Customer service isn’t 24/7

 Founded in 2012, SnapCap was created to help growing businesses get the financing they need.
-Their parent company is LendingTree and they have provided more than $975 million in funding in more than 375 industries since the company started.
+Their parent company is LendingTree, and they have provided more than $975 million in funding in more than 375 industries since the company started.

 The company offers unsecured loans up to $1 million with terms between three months and three years.
 You can look for loans on the site and inquire without it affecting your credit.
 You can also answer the questions on the Express Review page and get approval the same day.

-After the online application, a lending specialist will call you to go over loan details, rates, terms, amount, and repayment structure.
+After the online application, a lending specialist will call you to review loan details, rates, terms, amount, and repayment structure.
 Funding can happen as quickly as the next day.
 The process is meant to be streamlined and paperless with an online processing system.
 The dedicated loan specialist will work with you during the duration of your loan.